Optional Practical Training (OPT)

 The exception to this exists for the 17-month STEM extension, where work must be paid employment.

-Students who have been lawfully enrolled on a full-time basis for at least nine months, do not have 12 months total of full-time CPT, have not had OPT for the current educational level, and are not in the Intensive English Program are eligible to apply for OPT.
+Students who have been lawfully enrolled on a full-time basis for at least nine months, do not have 12 months total of full-time CPT and have not used all 12 months of OPT for the current educational level are eligible to apply for OPT.

 USCIS processes all applications for OPT.
 See sections on pre- and post-completion OPT for application start and end dates.
 Applications received by USCIS before or after this period will be denied and fees will not be refunded.